eaudeweb/naaya/Naaya/NaayaSurvey/README.txt

 	Send the link of the survey to the respondents.
 When a respondent answers, the owner of the survey will receive a notification email, which includes a link to the newly added answer.
 Authenticated respondents can receive a notification too, if they wish to.

 	To prevent spam, captcha is used for anonymous users.
-Authenticated users are permitted to answer only once, but they can change their answers anytime they wish too (if the survey has not expired).
+Authenticated users are permitted to answer only once, but they can change their answers anytime they wish to (if the survey has not expired).

 	Analyzing the results